Azure/azure-powershell/src/ApiManagement/ApiManagement/help/New-AzApiManagementVirtualNetwork.md

 PS C:\> Set-AzApiManagement -InputObject $apim
 ```

-This example creates a virtual network and then calls the **Update-AzApiManagementDeployment** cmdlet.
+This example creates a virtual network and then calls the **Set-AzApiManagement** cmdlet.

 ### Example 2: Create an API Management service for an external virtual network
 ```powershell